Healthy Homes Assessment Eastbourne

 Draught Stopping Eastbourne

-If you can feel external air getting in, or see the air is clear from a gap or hole or crack, then it is likely to be a gap or crack that requirements sealing in any way.
-Cracks and gaps that are large should be stopped permanently.
-Any gaps greater than 3mm that allow air to enter or exit from your home require the sealing.
-For example, if the open fireplace isn’t in use it may cause draughts and should be shut from.
-Property managers and landlords are responsible for ensuring such draughts are eliminated whenever possible.
+If you are able to feel external air coming in or the air is clear from a gap or hole, then it’s most likely a gap or crack that needs sealing in some way.
+Cracks or gaps with large gaps must be fixed permanently.
+Gaps greater than 3mm that let air in or out of the home need seals.
+For example, if the open fireplace isn’t in use it can cause draughts and should be shut off.
+Property managers and landlords are accountable for making sure that such draughts are squelched as much as possible.

-There is no need to block up intentional holes or gaps which are part of the building.
-For instance, small gaps around windows and doors may be required to allow for movement of the building as the house is heated and cools to allow them to be closed and opened rather instead of being stuck.
-We will inspect every window and door in your Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps in the building.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure as the house heats and cools, to allow them to be opened and closed rather than securing.
+We will test all doors and windows during the Healthy Homes assessment of your rental property.

 draught stopping building inspections